valu-digital/wp-graphql-lock/README.md

 security.

-Alternatively you can pre-generate the query IDs from your client source code with the [GraphlQL Code Generator plugin][codegen] and load the IDs with the `graphql_lock_load_query` filter.
+Alternatively you can pre-generate the query IDs from your client source code with the [GraphQL Code Generator plugin][codegen] and load the IDs with the `graphql_lock_load_query` filter.

 In addition to enabling query locking this saves network overhead and makes